-Athletes are eligible to compete only in the Marriott Junior Championships event in their Region.
-Athletes are not entitled to compete in more than one Junior Championships event.
+Athletes are eligible to compete only in the USSA Regional Championships event in their Region.

-The J3 and J4 Marriott Junior Championships are limited to athletes who qualify through regional procedures.
+The USSA Junior Championships are limited to athletes who qualify through regional procedures.
+Canada has been granted a quota of 5 men and 5 women to each of the regional U16 Championships.